How To Ride a Dirt Bike

 Once my pro career was over (1985) I started doing motocross schools.
 It wasn’t until then that I started to realize how many bad habits I had.
 I wanted to correct them because I had to in order to teach well.
 If I could do it after all those years of racing anyone can.
 The key is you have to want to.

 It’s easier to do what you already know how to do.
 These habits are programmed into your subconscious and you just do them automatically.
 In order to do something different it takes a lot more mental and physical effort.
 Most riders go to the practice track and do laps.
 That’s okay sometimes but not all the time.
 Problem is they’re making the same mistakes (bad techniques) over and over, not learning anything better.
 Anyway, that’s a big subject.
-Oh yea, that’s why I produced over 100 Motocross Techniques/Training Videos!
-This was the #4, how to ride a dirt bike, most common mistake.
+Oh yea, that’s why I produced over 130 Motocross Techniques/Training Videos!
+Start your free trial today!

 Another body position technique is sitting forward.
 The reason you want to sit forward is because you want to sit right over the pivot point of the bike, in the central location.
 This way if you lean your upper body forward you are putting more weight to the front of the pivot point, if you lean your upper body back you are putting more weight behind the pivot point.
 When you are sitting back too far (behind the pivot point) your weight will most likely stay behind the pivot point even when you lean forward.
 This is the #3, how to ride your dirt bike, most common mistake.